dadam1026/Recommendation-System/README.md

 Conclusion
 ----------
-* Tencent's WeChat is not successful becuase it has so many people or sells things.
+* Tencent's WeChat is not successful because it has so many people or sells things.
 Rather, it monetizes its vast user base by providing seamless integration of Search x Social x Commerce x Logistics x Payments x Gaming
-* Since there are many great exisitng products, any given platform needs to give users many reasons to stay.
-Giving them great product recommendations, engaging content, and channels to connect with their networks -> create a "sticky" platform that can fuel company growth
+* Since there are many great existing social media products, any given platform needs to give users many reasons to stay.
+Giving them great product recommendations, engaging content, and channels to connect with their networks = a "sticky" platform that can fuel company growth
 * Prioritizing users by playing towards their preferences and personalities, can lead to increased customer lifetime value
-* A platform that can serve groups of people at the same time can serve many while decarbonizing grocery and food delivery
+* A platform that can serve many people at the same time also serves to decarbonize grocery and food delivery
 * A social business is the best type of business serving the social, economics, and environmental needs of the most vulnerable